Hammock camping is hands down one of my favorite ways to enjoy the great outdoors.

 7. Use Your Hammock as a Chair

-Another reason I like to pitch my hammock fairly low to the ground is so that it doubles as a chair.
+Another reason I like to pitch my hammock fairly low to the ground is so that it doubles as a hammock chair.
+This is particularly beneficial for backpacking when you can’t bring a separate chair along.

 8. Stay Warm in Your Hammock